thunderbird89/esf/stories/story-knock-knock.md

 Twelve hours ago, HARBINGER had appeared on every screen in the briefing room and told them the truth.
 Aliens were real.
 Aliens were coming.
 And Earth was going to war.

-Miguel had known HARBINGER for three years—or known *of* the AI, at least.
+Miguel had known HARBINGER for three years - or known *of* the AI, at least.
 When the Talons first arrived in Portugal, HARBINGER had been the voice explaining the technology, walking pilots through the capabilities, teaching them how to fight in vacuum.
 The AI's presence had been constant but distant, a teacher more than a companion.

 Now that voice was about to send them into combat.